-Quickstart Guide
+Quickstart

 This guide will help you get the pipeline up and running as quickly as possible.
 To use your own data, you must override the input parameters or modify the downloadData process, as the current script hardcodes a download from OSF.

-Step 2: Install Mamba (if not already installed)
+Step 2: Install Pixi¶

-Step 3: Create and Activate the Environment
+Step 3: Install and Use the Environment¶

-Set up Java and Nexflow if not already installed
+Set up Java and Nexflow if not already installed¶

 In a new terminal: